Revealing the Geometrical and Vibrational Properties of the Defects Driving the Boson Peak

+{\it Conclusions -- } These findings support earlier results~\cite{myPRL2,lerner2023boson} suggesting a relation between the boson peak and quasi-localised vibrational modes in a soft-potential model perspective~\cite{doi:10.1080/00018738900101162, PhysRevB.53.11469, PhysRevB.67.094203, PhysRevB.76.064206}.
+Our approach has the merit of allowing for a straightforward identification of the hybridized defects in 2D, when these are not visible in the displacement field, and in 3D.
+The connection between our defects and QLMs deserves further investigation.
+In particular, while our defects exclusively undergo pure shear deformations, Ref.~\cite{Moriel2020} reported a low-frequency QLM undergoing simple shear deformations where extension occurs in one direction and contraction in the orthogonal ones.

+In addition, we find that the displacement is predominantly two-dimensional, even in three dimensions, and hence, it does not align with that of the low-frequency localized modes~\cite{kapteijns2018universal}.

-Along the lines of \cite{myPRL2}, it would be interesting to understand whether the same defective structures could be also rationalized by means of shear modulus fluctuations and whether our findings are compatible with another successful theory of the BP -- heterogeneous elasticity theory \cite{doi:10.1142/9781800612587_0009}.
-Moreover, it would be fruitful to investigate the relation between the defects discussed in our manuscript and (I) the geometric charges responsible for plastic screening and anomalous elastic response \cite{PhysRevE.104.024904}, (II) the topological vortex-like defects recently connected to plastic soft spots \cite{Wu2023,Baggioli2023}.
+Along the lines of \cite{myPRL2}, it would be interesting to understand whether the same defective structures could also be rationalized using shear modulus fluctuations and whether our findings are compatible with another successful theory of the BP -- heterogeneous elasticity theory \cite{doi:10.1142/9781800612587_0009}.
+Moreover, it would be fruitful to investigate the relation between the defects discussed in our manuscript and (i) the geometric charges responsible for plastic screening and anomalous elastic response~\cite{PhysRevE.104.024904}, (ii) the topological vortex-like defects recently connected to plastic soft spots~\cite{Wu2023, Baggioli2023}.